 The LCG (Living Card Game) Model

 The Core box for 2nd Edition contains 211 distinct cards.
-You get single copies of most cards, but a few important ones are duplicated to reach a total of 234 cards in the box.
-Casual gamers may find one Core sufficient, but tournament players will need three Cores to obtain a full play-set of every card.
+You get single copies of most cards, but a few neutral ones are duplicated to reach a total of 234 cards in the box.
+Casual gamers may find one Core sufficient, but tournament players need three Cores to obtain a full play-set of every card.

-If you enjoyed playing with a single Core set, consider enhancing and customizing your decks with cards from additional Core sets, Chapter packs or Deluxe boxes.
-Under the LCG model, cards are released in monthly chapter packs (approx. $15 MSRP) and bi-annual deluxe expansions (approx. $25-30).
+If you've already enjoyed playing with a single Core set, consider enhancing and customizing your decks with cards from additional Core sets, Chapter packs or Deluxe boxes.
+Under the LCG model, additional cards are released in monthly chapter packs (approx. $15 MSRP) and bi-annual deluxe expansions (approx. $25-30).
 Both product types contain a fixed distribution of cards, and each card comes 3x so you have a full play-set immediately.
 You know exactly what you're getting when you buy a pack -- no chasing rares, and no shelling out big bucks just to play on equal footing in tournaments.

 In 2nd edition, a player forms his decks by choosing a Faction card (such as House Baratheon) which allows him to use all loyal AND non-loyal cards from that faction.
 Additionally, the player can opt to use an Agenda card (such as Banner of the Kraken) which allows him to add non-loyal cards from his Banner faction.
 The Banner agendas are currently the only method to include out-of-faction cards.
 So far there's only one non-Banner agenda, Fealty, but you can expect more agendas in the expansions.
 Finally, neutral cards without a faction crest can be added to any deck.